Coronavirus forces states to order nearly one in three Americans to stay home

 “Time matters, minutes count, and this is literally a matter of life and death,” he said.
 “At the same time, there is not going to be chaos, there is not going to be anarchy.
 Life is going to go on.
 Different.
 But life is going to go on.”

 Cuomo gave New York City officials 24 hours to come up with a plan to deal with residents still congregating in parks and other places and not practicing social distancing.
-He noted 53% of the cases in New York are between the ages of 18 and 49 and 40% to 80% of state residents may contract coronavirus.

-“It’s insensitive, arrogant, self-destructive ... and it has to stop, and it has to stop now,” he said.
-“This is not a joke and I’m not kidding.”
+De Blasio said New York City was not getting needed medical supplies from the federal government to contend with the rapid spread of the sometimes deadly illness.

+Trump said on Sunday the National Guard would help New York, California and Washington state respond to the coronavirus crisis.
+He said the U.S. hospital ship Mercy would be in Los Angeles within a week and provided detailed numbers for the first time on the types and quantities of medical supplies sent to outbreak centers.

 The number of cases of the highly contagious respiratory illness in the United States and Spain are exceeded only by China and Italy.
 Italy reported record numbers of daily coronavirus deaths last week.